InternLM/lmdeploy/docs/en/benchmark/profile_generation.md

-# Profile Static Inference Performance
+# Profile Token Latency and Throughput

-We view the performance of the inference engine under the fixed batch and fixed input/output token as static inference performance.
+We profile the latency and throughput of generated tokens with fixed batch size and fixed input/output token.

 The profiling script is `profile_generation.py`.
 Before running it, please install the lmdeploy precompiled package and download the profiling script: